 1. YouTube TV: Top Overall Service

 YouTube TV is our top choice to live stream TV.
-It has nearly 90 cable TV networks, including popular lifestyle, entertainment, and sports channels.
+It has over 100 live TV channels, including popular lifestyle, entertainment, and sports networks.

 What to Know About YouTube TV

-Unlimited DVR: YouTube TV offers unlimited cloud DVR storage, allowing you to record streaming content as much as you want.
+Unlimited DVR: YouTube TV offers unlimited cloud DVR storage, letting you record streaming content as much as you want.
 You can access recordings from any compatible device, regardless of your location.

 Lots of sports: Watching live sports is huge for cord-cutters, and YouTube TV doesn’t disappoint.
 It has the full suite of ESPN channels, FS1, FS2, and most of the major collegiate networks.

-New 4K add-on: YouTube TV recently introduced a 4K add-on that costs $19.99 a month, after a promotional $9.99 a month for the first year.
+4K add-on: YouTube TV recently introduced a 4K add-on that costs $9.99 a month.
 This also includes unlimited downloads for offline viewing.

 While it is an awesome feature, there is currently minimal content available in 4K.
-The announcement also includes Dolby 5.1 audio for free for all customers.
+The upgrade even includes Dolby 5.1 audio for free for all customers.

 Is the Service Worth the Cost?